 1. Reevaluating Portfolio Diversification and Asset Allocation

 You’ve probably heard the expression “don’t put all your eggs in one basket.”
-Portfolio diversification—allocating money across many asset classes and sectors—could help with avoiding disaster in a downturn.
+Portfolio diversification — a strategy involving allocating money across many asset classes and sectors — could help with avoiding disaster in a downturn.
 If one stock tanks, others in different classes might not be so hard hit.

 Investors might want to consider owning two or more mutual funds that represent different styles, such as large-cap, mid-cap, small-cap, and international stocks, as well as keeping a timeline-appropriate percentage in bonds.
 Those nearing retirement might consider adding a fund with income-producing securities.